woozzzy/DiffCSP/README.md

 ```
 PROJECT_ROOT: the absolute path of this repo
 HYDRA_JOBS: the absolute path to save hydra outputs
-WABDB_DIR: the absolute path to save wabdb outputs
+WANDB_DIR: the absolute path to save wandb outputs
 ```

 ### Training